antmihlin/antmihlin/README.md

 I'm a front-end developer with **ten years** mixed **experience** in different web technologies.
 Now I am working mostly with Angular, Vue, Node, MongoDB.
-Now looking to go in the direction of modern and performant frameworks such as **React, Vue, Solid**, etc.
+Looking to go in the direction of modern and performant frameworks such as **React, Vue, Solid**, etc.
+Also would be happy to aquire more experience in backend: Go, NodeJs, etc.